-Type of Schools: Public, Charter, and Private
+Types of Schools: Public, Charter, and Private

 Types of schools: It seems like almost every day a new school is opening up in our area.
 With so many options to choose from, selecting the right educational environment for your child might seem like a daunting task.
-When deciding where your child might attend school, there is a multitude of factors to consider: cost, location, teaching and learning styles, after-school activities, etc. To make the job a little easier for you, I have coupled my years of experience in public and private schools with some up to date research in order to breakdown each type of school, provide you with a list of pros and cons, and give you my teacher take on each type.
+When deciding where your child might attend school, there is a multitude of factors to consider: cost, location, teaching and learning styles, after-school activities, etc. To make the job a little easier for you, I have coupled my years of experience in public and private schools with some up-to-date research in order to breakdown each type of school, provide you with a list of pros and cons, and give you my teacher take on each type.

 Public Schools